 The webinar registration form has lots of required fields that give the company tons of valuable information about their attendees.
 They know the company they work for, their job title, and the industry they work in.
-Search Engine Land can use that data to send personalized content, and push them through their own sales funnel:
+Search Engine Journal can use that data to send personalized content, and push them through their own sales funnel:

 3. Shea Global’s webinar sign-up form

 Regardless of what type of content you’re giving to your audience, it needs to revolve around a pain point: something they’re experiencing that your brand, product, or service was designed to help.

 This webinar registration page from Shea Global does exactly that.
 The description copy highlights why there’s a problem with customer service (backed up with research and statistics), which leads into how their webinar helps attendees combat the problem.
 Why wouldn’t you want to sign up?

 It’s important to think of the first impression somebody will have when landing on your webinar registration page.
 You don’t want them to feel overwhelmed with a huge wall of text.

 What’s great about PayKickstart’s webinar landing page is the fact that the sign-up form is obvious.
 It’s above the fold and just below the headline so you don’t miss it.
 It also doesn’t ask for an overwhelming amount of information: just a name and email address to get access to the webinar.